aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 ## Item

 The "item" group is the most important data group because it contains the mapping for the product item that must be stored in the database before the rest of the processors can start to insert or update the data they are managing.
-It accepts data for these domain item keys:
+It accepts data for this domain item keys:

 ```php
 [